 Completion of the Individual Studies Program can lead to an Associate in Science (AS).
 The degree will depend upon the student's future academic and/or career goals.
 The AS degree program is designed for baccalaureate transfer.
 All BAP students are enrolled in the Liberal Arts/Individual Studies degree program while attending SUNY Broome.
 The program provides students the greatest flexibility in taking courses that they will need before transferring to Binghamton University.
 They will develop an individual plan to maximize transferability to Harpur College or the College of Community and Public Affairs (CCPA).
 Transfer via the BAP Program only allows for transfer into these two colleges.

 Those who wish to pursue computer science or engineering tracks would follow this curriculum:

-The Liberal Arts Associates in Arts and Sciences degree programs at Broome Community College provide a solid academic foundation and compliment academic offerings at Binghamton University.
-BCC academic advisers will assist BAP students in making their course schedules.
-Students enrolled in The Binghamton Advantage Program will also receive academic advising to help in identifying and developing academic goals, assuring a successful completion and transfer of BCC coursework, and a smooth transition to academic studies at Binghamton University to attain a bachelor's degree.
+The Liberal Arts Associates in Arts and Sciences degree programs at SUNY Broome provide a solid academic foundation and compliment academic offerings at Binghamton University.
+SUNY Broome academic advisers will assist BAP students in making their course schedules.
+Students enrolled in The Binghamton Advantage Program will also receive academic advising to help in identifying and developing academic goals, assuring a successful completion and transfer of SUNY Broome coursework, and a smooth transition to academic studies at Binghamton University to attain a bachelor's degree.

 For more information, please visit the Academic Advising website, here>

-For all Broome Community College coursework, students may purchase or rent any of their course-required and optional textbooks and supplies at the Broome Community College Bookstore.
+For all SUNY Broome coursework, students may purchase or rent any of their course-required and optional textbooks and supplies at the SUNY Broome Bookstore.

 In addition, students can buy postage stamps, mail letters, make copies on coin-operated copiers, and fax documents anywhere in the country in the campus bookstore.
 It is conveniently located in the Campus Services building directly across from where the Broome Transit buses stop and pick up students.